Yuan-Meng/website/content/slides/covid19.md

 {{< speaker_note >}}
 - Finally, I deployed the trained classifier as a web app using Flask + Heroku.
 - The app is embedded in my presentation so you can try it for yourself!
-- Basically, after answering a few questions, it returns your probability of death if you get COVID-19.
+- All you need is to answer a few questions and hit submit, then you can see your probability of death if you get COVID-19.
 {{< /speaker_note >}}

 ---